EDA-Solutions-Limited/find_net_labels/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Adds the ability to select a net in S-edit and then through a hotkey combination step through all other net labels with the same name.
+Adds the ability to select a net in S-edit and then cycles through net labels with the same key using a hotkey combination.

 ### Built With